SDG Summer School

 In September 2015, world leaders committed to 17 Sustainable Development Goals or SDGs.
 Over the next 15 years, governments will strive to achieve goals such as ending extreme poverty, fighting inequality and tackling climate change.
 To achieve these goals, we need to enable today’s youth to play an active and meaningful role in tackling the SDGs.
 The motivation of the SDG Summer School is for teams of University students, in close collaboration with UN organisations, to conceive ways to use open data, crowdsourcing technologies, and low-cost open source solutions to tackle sustainable development in ways that even schoolchildren can participate in, and develop prototypes suitable for deployment.

-The SDG Summer School is open to bachelor students coming from the University of Geneva, Tsinghua University, and other universities worldwide.
-Teams are interdisciplinary, so we welcome students from all fields of study, as long as they share a passion for making the world a more sustainable place.
-In 2019, students can win a travel stipend to participate in the the SDG Summer School by participating in the Open Seventeen Challenge.
+The SDG Summer School targets primarily undergraduate (bachelor) students coming from universities worldwide.
+Teams are interdisciplinary, so we welcome students from all fields of study,who share a passion for making the world a more sustainable place.
+In 2019, students can win a travel stipend to participate in the the SDG Summer School by entering the Open Seventeen Challenge.
 Deadline to register for the challenge is 3 March 2019.
+Or they can compete in the WSIS Hackathon on Solutions for Lifelong Learning (7-8 April 2019).
 For students who wish to apply for the Summer School directly, the deadline is 30 April 2019.
-Registration will open on 15 March.
+Fill in the application form here.

 The SDG Summer School is all about team-based problem solving and hands-on prototype development, going from a conception phase to producing practical demos.
 The overarching goal is to impact school-based science classes, by enabling tomorrow’s innovators to participate actively in tackling some of the world’s biggest challenges, today.
+Mentors from UN organisations in Geneva provide exciting challenges and extensive field experience.
 This focus is inspired by Jean Piaget, father of the field of child developmental psychology.
-Piaget, who worked at University of Geneva for 50 years, encouraged several generations of educators to embrace hands-on modes of learning, which are at the heart of the crowdsourced creativity that this programme seeks to foster.
+Piaget, who worked at University of Geneva for 50 years, encouraged several generations of educators to embrace a challenge-based mode of learning, which is at the heart of the crowdsourced creativity that this programme seeks to foster.